cmoulang/firmware/README.md

 [Licensed under CC BY-NC 3.0](https://creativecommons.org/licenses/by-nc/3.0/)

-Note: Installing and using the otherwise brilliant vscode-pico extension seems to do weird stuff and really messes up the build.
-But it does build using the Manual toolchain setup in: https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf
+Note: Installing and using the otherwise brilliant vscode-pico extension seems to do weird stuff and really messes up the build (probably something I've done).
+But the project does build using the Manual toolchain setup in: https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf

 ~~~bash
 cd build